Last Updated on 9 July 2021 by Dan

 A credit score is a effectively a consideration of our how we’ve handled debt in the past – namely how much debt do we have and if we’ve consistently paid it off in time.
 From this it forms a picture of if you’re a risk to lenders when it comes to giving you more credit.

-However it’s quite a helpful one – it provides a very relatable measure to see if things are improving or worsening for us.
+However the concept of a credit score quite a helpful one – it provides a very relatable measure to see if lending might see our financial health as improving or worsening.